Houstin0/Flask-Code-Challenge-Pizza-Restaurants-week1/README.md

 - faker

 ## Routes
-- GET /restaurants
+- GET /restaurants - returns all the restaurants in the database.
-- GET /restaurants/:id
+- GET /restaurants/:id - returns a specified single restaurant in the database.
-- DELETE /restaurants/:id
+- DELETE /restaurants/:id - deletes a specified single restaurant in the database.
-- GET /pizzas
+- GET /pizzas - returns all the pizzas in the database.
-- POST /restaurant_pizzas
+- POST /restaurant_pizzas - posts a restaurant_pizza to the database .

 ##  Author
 Houstin Angwenyi